epedroni/cardbase/README.md

 The primary purpose of cardbase is to create a digital representation of your own MTG collection.
 A cardbase file (.cb) is simply a JSON file containing a list of card objects and associated unique keys.
 The card data structure used is derived from that used in [MTG JSON](http://mtgjson.com/), and in fact that is where most of the data comes from right now.

-To-do list:
-* Build basic GUI to visualise the cards
-* Basic deck building - decks can be built and stored
-* Statistical deck analysis - cost distribution, etc

 ## Command Line Interface (CLI) - cardbasecli

 ### Loading a Cardbase